Mining Intelligence and News

 The operation includes Copperton concentrator, Garfield smelter, refinery, and precious metals plant and tailings storage facilities.

 The next stage, smelting, is a process of heating and smelting the copper concentrates to cause a chemical reaction, which removes the copper from other elements in the ore.
-At the smelter, we produce large 750-pound anodes and transport them by rail to the Refinery.
-The copper is 99 percent pure at this stage.
+At the smelter, large 750-pound anodes are produced and transported by rail to the refinery.
+At this stage, the copper is 99 percent pure.

 The smelter at Kennecott captures 99.9 percent of the sulfur in the feed, making it one of the cleanest in the world.
 The smelter also recovers heat from the furnaces, which generates 60 percent of the facility’s total electricity.

 At the refining stage, the copper is in anode form.
-We subject 750-pound copper anode plates to an electric current for ten days and turn them into two 300-pound copper cathodes.
-This further separates the copper from other metals – the result is copper that is 99.99 percent pure.
+750-pound copper anode plates are subjected to an electric current for ten days, transforming them into two 300-pound copper cathodes.
+This process further separates the copper from other metals, resulting in copper that is 99.99 percent pure.

 The last step in the production process is to stamp each bar with Kennecott's brand, the lot number, the weight and the fineness of the metal — that is, the percentage of gold or silver in the bar.